bakkeldio/QrScanner/README.md

 # QrScanner
 It is QrScanner app which can scan qr codes.
 It uses one of the popular libraries for scanning qr codes as zxing.
+Which is compatible in older version of android devices too.
 It supports two languages: Kyrgyz and Russian
 Used technologies in this mini-project:
 1)Zxing library for scanning